CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 * **Design Principles**
 Theres' a need to apply optimal design practices and select the most suitable chart for specific situations, ensuring effective visualization implementation.
 * **Creating Visualizations in Tableau**
 This topic goes through the process of constructing data visualizations in Tableau.
-The lesson covers the utilization of data hierarchies, filters, groups, sets, and calculated fields, along with the creation of map-based visualizations in Tableau.
+The utilization of data hierarchies, filters, groups, sets, and calculated fields, along with the creation of map-based visualizations in Tableau, are also discuseed.
 * **Telling Stories with Tableau**
 Providing proficiencies in constructing interactive Tableau dashboards and mastering the art of narrating impactful stories through data visualization.